-We’ve done more than a spot of testing with this theory, and here’s how we went about it.
-First, we made a new user profile and tested out the Link CPU right away.
-We noticed it used its arrow a lot, which is not something it did on the previous profile.
+I’ve done more than a spot of testing with this theory, and here’s how I went about it.
+First, I made a new user profile and tested out the Link CPU right away.
+I noticed it used its arrow a lot, which is not something it did on the previous profile.
 It seemed to underuse its side special, forward tilt, up air, and forward air.
 A Link amiibo on the previous profile was trained to use these moves, and the corresponding CPU fighter appeared to use them too.

 Another interesting tidbit is that a Level 1 amiibo generally mimics habits of Figure Players you’ve already trained on that profile.
 For example, if I were to train a Mario amiibo to spam its forward smash, the second Mario amiibo I trained on that profile would be more inclined to use forward smash (even if the move value was set to 0) despite being at an early level.